-One type of peril triggers an event of another type, to cause a much more extreme event. e.g. a large earthquake causes a tsunami that triggers a nuclear meltdown e.g. Thailand floods causing contingent BI losses to US business supply chains
+One type of peril triggers an event of another type, to cause a much more extreme event.

+e.g. earthquake causes a tsunami that triggers a nuclear meltdown e.g. Thailand floods cause contingent BI losses to US business supply chains